rmwthorne/embl-pdx-mutation/README.md

 Build upon, and acknowledge the work of others, and don't repeat yourself when you don't have to.

-- Thank you to Amblina for the use of her excellent [Command-line Tutorials](https://katacoda.com/amblina)
+- A huge thank you to Amber Wright for the use of her excellent [Command-line Tutorials](https://katacoda.com/amblina)
 - Thanks to the authors of [this tutorial](https://melbournebioinformatics.github.io/MelBioInf_docs/tutorials/variant_calling_galaxy_1/) by [Melbourne Bioinformatics](http://www.melbournebioinformatics.org.au/).
 I have based this workshop around their excellent content.
 I encourage you to check it out if you would like an approach using the GUI bioinformatics tool, [Galaxy](https://usegalaxy.org)

 # Glossary